Resolve QuickBooks Error 6143 Using These Simple Methods

 • If your company file is good, move the damaged copy of your company file to a different location and transfer the copy from QBTest to the original location.

+b.
 Recover the Damaged Transactions Using .QBW.adr and .TLG.adr Files

 Below, we will recover the damaged transactions using the ADR version of the .QBW and .TLG files.
 Your damaged company file will take at least 12 hours to recover.